acse-dc1823/spotID/README.md

 The distribution will be created in the `dist/spotid` directory.

 ### For Users: Running the Distribution
-1. Download the `spotid` folder from the distribution
+1. Download the `spotid` folder from the distribution.
+Please download the distribution for your system, whether that is mac or windows.
 2. Run the application:
-   - On macOS/Linux: Double click the `spotid` executable or run `./spotid` in terminal
+Double click the `spotid` executable or run `./spotid` in terminal
-   - On Windows: Double click the `spotid.exe` executable

 The application will open in your default web browser.
 No Python installation or technical knowledge required!

+You can follow the instructions in the Spot ID guide pdf above for usage guide.

 ## Instructions for users and developers: